sacarlson/bitcoin-webskin/readme.txt

 - copy config.sample.php to config.php,
   and fill in correct info for your system

-- setup bitcoind to allow access
+- setup bitcoind to allow access.
+Sync your user/pass/host settings of bitcoin.conf file and bitcoin-webskin/config.php
- (as per what you defined in config.php)

 - run bitcoind

 - load the top level index.php file in your browser